 - Fewer spontaneous erections

-Erectile Dysfunction may be a symptom of low Testosterone (low T).
-Research suggests that 1 in 3 men with ED may also have low T levels.
+Research suggests that 35% of all men with ED may also have low T levels.

 Not all people with low T have trouble with erections.
 Besides, people with high Testosterone levels may also develop ED.

 Thus, low Testosterone is not a direct cause of ED.
 But it can contribute to ED in the following ways: